 the new frontier they all will be able to ply their wits.
 Having escaped

 the monolithic political-economic system hardening around the planet, they will

 be able to craft their own versions of the better life.
 The solar system beyond

-Earth is an arena in which human appetites can be satisfied.
+Earth is an arena in which human appetites and ambition can be satisfied.